 The no-free heap is selected if your code does not contain any calls to free or realloc.
+The advanced heap is selected if there are calls to memory allocation routines in your code.
 Otherwise, the basic heap is selected.